Bachelor of Teaching and Learning (Early Childhood) BTchLn(EarlyChildhood)

 On this page:

-- full-time or part-time in New Plymouth by a mix of face-to-face and distance study,
+- in New Plymouth by a mix of face-to-face and distance study

-- full-time or part-time through the distance Flexible Learning Option (FLO).
+- by distance through the Flexible Learning Option (FLO).

 If you hold a Diploma in Teaching (Early Childhood) and wish to upgrade to a degree please see Upgrade to a bachelor's degree on the College of Education website.

-- Early Childhood option offered on campus in Christchurch, New Plymouth and through the Flexible Learning Option
+- Study by distance anywhere in New Zealand through the Flexible Learning Option

 - Scholarships may be available, including $10,000 TeachNZ Scholarships (see the TeachNZ website).